How to check if a string is a number in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys your app right from your browser.
-Start building with Replit to turn your concept into a working application.
+Replit Agent writes the code, tests for errors, and deploys the app.
+Start building with Replit.

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.